A Prophecy of the First and Second Advent of Jesus Christ

 And the redemption found in that one usually reduces me to a pile of tears.

-In this post however, I want to break from the norm just a little and share with you the first 2 verses of Isaiah 61.
+In this post, I want to break from the Christmas norm just a little and spend some time with you in both Advents.
+We’ll do that with the first 2 verses of Isaiah 61.

 The Year of the Lord’s Favor